Abdominal tuberculosis: Surgical management

 Surgery may be warranted in abdominal tuberculosis in case of complications such as perforation, abscess, bleeding, fistula or obstruction.
 There are three types of surgeries usually performed in abdominal tuberculosis.
 The first type of surgery is to bypass the affected segments of the bowel.
 The second type is a more extensive surgery called hemicolectomy, where a large portion of the bowel is removed.
 The third type is stricturoplasty which is done for relieving the luminal obstruction caused due to intestinal tuberculosis.
 When bowel perforations occur in tuberculosis, it is usually treated by the resection of the involved segments.

 Epidemiology

-Abdominal tuberculosis accounts for It makes up for 5% of the tuberculosis cases worldwide, out of which 1–3% is gastrointestinal tuberculosis.
+Abdominal tuberculosis accounts for up to 5% of tuberculosis cases worldwide, out of which 1–3% is gastrointestinal tuberculosis.
 It makes up for less than 11–15% of all tuberculosis cases in immunocompetent individuals.
 Approximately 20% of individuals with abdominal tuberculosis have active tuberculosis.
 The incidence of abdominal tuberculosis has increased in the last few decades due to the increased incidence of HIV infection, which makes individuals vulnerable to tuberculosis.